kastle-lab/kastle-drawbridge/knowledge-graphs/README.md

 **Assignment:**
 - [Design Your Own Schema Diagram](): Using yEd, draw a schema diagram with at least 3 classes, 2 properties, and relationships.
 Apply visual rules from this module.
 - *Goal:* Translate textual ontologies into visual knowledge architecture.

 ---

-## How to Use This Resource

-1. **Follow the modules in order** — Each builds on knowledge from the previous one, i.e. later modules assume prior knowledge.
-2. **Click the module titles** – They link directly to the learning content.
-2. **Complete each assignment** - Sync with the lab members for review, evaluation and feedback.
-3. **Ask questions** - Bring them to weekly lab syncs.

----